noakawa/ihomes_scraping/README.md

     - No
   - first_listed: date the property was listed for the first time
   - city_id: foreign key to the table City with a one to many relation
+  - longitude: of the point representing the property
+  - latitude: of the point representing the property
+  - number_of_restaurant: number of restaurant around the property within a radius of 500 meters.

 2. Type_of_property
   - id: unique id for each type of property; primary key for this table